SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - If the conditional is false, the block is omitted.
 - There is another conditional statememnt called **else if** which allows us to add more conditional statements.

+## Ternary Operator

+- The ternary operator allows us to do a quick if else statement.
+- The catch is that it has a shorthand syntax and it uses the _question mark sign (?)_ and _colon sign(:)_.
+- for example: int y = 3; int result = y > 5 ?
+10 : 5

 ## Key Notes

 - The difference between _print_ and _println_ is that _println_ will always output with a new line.